Working for Smart Growth:

 New Jersey Conservation Foundation

-Dave Moore was executive director of the New Jersey Conservation Foundation from 1969-1999 and is now serving on the organization’s Board of Trustees.
-He is also currently a member of the Board of Trustees of the Pinelands Preservation Alliance and the Delaware River Mill Society.
-He has served on numerous other nonprofits throughout his career, including the New Jersey Natural Lands Trust, New Jersey Tidelands Resource Council, New Jersey Natural Areas Council, New Jersey Recycling Forum, Council on New Jersey Affairs, the state’s Waterfowl Advisory Committee, Natural Area Council in Washington, D.C. and the Stockton Alliance.
+Dave Moore was executive director of the New Jersey Conservation Foundation from 1969-1999 and is now serving on the organization’s board of trustees.
+He is also currently a member of the boards of trustees of the Pinelands Preservation Alliance and the Delaware River Mill Society.
+He has served on numerous other nonprofits throughout his career, including the New Jersey Natural Lands Trust, New Jersey Tidelands Resource Council, New Jersey Natural Areas Council, New Jersey Recycling Forum, Council on New Jersey Affairs, the state’s Waterfowl Advisory Committee, Natural Area Council in Washington, D.C., and the Stockton Alliance.

 Ingrid W. Reed